Radboud-University/osc-nijmegen/docs/_pages/contact.md

 You can unsubscribe from the mailing list at any time by submitting the unsubscribe form at [this link](https://openscience-nijmegen.nl/_pages/unsubscribe/).

 Want to share an idea or give feedback?
-Then send us a line to _contact at openscience-nijmegen.nl!_ If you prefer to get started immediately, see our [contributing](https://openscience-nijmegen.nl/_pages/contribute/) page.
+Then send us a line to __contact at openscience-nijmegen.nl__.
+If you prefer to get started immediately, see our [contributing](https://openscience-nijmegen.nl/_pages/contribute/) page.